-- Smart TVs such as Hisense, LG, Panasonic, Phillips, Samsung, Sanyo, Sharp, Sony, and Vizio
+- Smart TVs such as Hisense, LG, Panasonic, Philips, Samsung, Sanyo, Sharp, Sony, and Vizio

 - Blu-ray players such as Funai, LG, Magnavox, Panasonic, Toshiba, Samsung, Phillips, Sharp, and Sony

-We should also mention that Hulu suggests you have at least a 1.5 Mbps internet connection to stream in SD, 3 Mbps for HD streaming at 720p, and 6 Mbps for HD streaming in 1080p (the ideal resolution).
+We should also mention that Hulu suggests you have at least a 3 Mbps internet connection to stream in SD and 16 Mbps for streaming in 4K.

-As for Netflix, you should have at least a 3 Mbps internet connection and 5 Mbps for HD quality.
-If you have two simultaneous streams, you will need 10 Mbps for HD quality.
+As for Netflix, you should have at least a 5 Mbps internet connection for HD-quality streaming and 25 Mbps for 4K streaming.
+If you have two simultaneous streams, you will need 50 Mbps for 4K quality.